jeffwright13/pytest-oof/README.md

-# pytest-oof: Pytest Outcomes and Output-Fields
+# pytest-oof: pytest Outcomes and Output-Fields

-## A Pytest plugin providing structured access to your pytest results
+## A pytest plugin providing structured access to your pytest results

 ### Test outcomes:
 - Passes